rackerlabs/design-system/_docs/style/spacing.md

 </div>

 <div class="hxRow"  markdown="1">

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

 #### Table cells

-Tables are used when data is much more dense and has many attributes.
-Therefore, if the table’s data is spaced too close, it can be difficult to read through an entire row, without getting distracted by adjacent row data.
+Tables are designed to show a lot of data in a small amount of space.
+When table data is spaced too closely, the user can have a difficult time reading a row and can become distracted by adjacent row data.

-By prescribing eight pixels between table text and table row borders, we get a total of sixteen pixels of space between text across two rows.
+To make tables more readable, add 8px between the table text and the table row border.

 {% endcolumn %}

 {% column right:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}

 {% figure [caption: "Table leaf-node spacing"][class:"image bg-light border"] %}
 <embed src="{{site.url}}/assets/images/style/spacing/spacing-system-leaf-node-margins.png" width="566"/>
 {% endfigure %}

 {% endcolumn %}

 </div>